 Clarify next steps

 At the end of any conversation, be ready to articulate your plan of action and/or clearly outline next steps to make sure that everyone is on the same page.
-Repeat the items you are responsible for, and remind them of anything they need to provide you to keep the process moving forward.
-Send a follow-up email to recap your conversation and show them that they will always be able to depend on you to follow-through and keep things organized.
+Repeat the items you are responsible for, and remind them of anything they need to provide to keep the process moving forward.
+Send a follow-up email to recap your conversation and show them that you will always follow-through and keep things organized.